Deep Learning and Density Functional Theory: Results

 \subsubsection{Circumventing Kohn-Sham DFT}

 In addition to using EDNNs as a functional, it is arguably more convenient to train a EDNN to learn the mapping between the external potential and the contributing energies of that system.
-It is more convenient because it avoids calculating a self-consistent charge density with the Kohn-Sham scheme.
+It is more convenient because it avoids calculating a self-consistent charge density with the KS scheme.
 We have trained EDNNs to predict the exchange, correlation, external, kinetic, and total energy simultaneously using the external potential as input rather than the charge density.
 Again, in Figure \ref{main_results_1} we show true minus predicted versus true for the correlation, exchange, external, kinetic, total energies for the RND external potentials.
-Here, it is evident that the charge density is more optimal as an input to a EDNN for 1 electron as there is much more spread in the distribution.
+Here, it is evident that the charge density is more optimal as an input to an EDNN for the 1 electron systems.
+There is much more spread in the distribution when using external potentials as input compared to charge densities.
 For 10 electrons, this is not the case.
-Looking to Table \ref{main_results_1_table}, we can see that for 1, 2, and 3 electrons no matter what choice of exchange-correlation functional, the charge density is a more appropriate choice as input to a EDNN for predicting the energies.
+Looking to Table \ref{main_results_1_table} of Appendix \ref{mae_rnd}, we can see that for 1, 2, and 3 electrons no matter what choice of exchange-correlation functional, it is less difficult to learn the mapping between $\rho\rightarrow E$ than $V\rightarrow E$.
 The mean absolute errors are lower for all energies.
 In the case of 10 electrons, the mean absolute errors in the external and total energies are lower for the models that have potentials as input.
 Although the errors are lower for the external and total energies, the mean absolute errors for correlation, exchange, and kinetic energies are larger.
 When training a model on a set of energies, there is a balance between the errors of the energies since the loss function depends on the sum over the mean squared errors between the true and predicted energies.
-In the case of using charge densities as input to the EDNN, we found a local minima where the exchange, correlation, and kinetic energies can be predicted with much better accuracy than the external or total energies.
+In the case of using charge densities as input to the EDNN, we found the exchange, correlation, and kinetic energies can be predicted with much better accuracy than the external or total energies.
 In the case of using potentials as input to the EDNN, we found that there is more of a balance of accuracy between the different energies being predicted.
-When examining the mean absolute errors of the true and predicted energy differences between configurations there is no obvious trend, but all of the values are well within chemical accuracy when using the SHO external potentials.
-Again, the differences in accuracies between the SHO and RND external potentials can be attributed to the increased energy ranges and increased complexity of the RND potentials.
-For the SHO external potentials, the EDNNs are capable to handle energy differences between configurations to within chemical accuracy.
-Like the charge density models, an EDNN trained with the external potentials as input would have the ability to calculate adsorption or binding energies.
-This would make for an even more rapid screening process of adsorption sites since the diagonalization of the Kohn-Sham Hamiltonian is avoided.